 A good essay introduction will help the readers understand how you will present what you will present.
 Make sure you are putting the right amount of effort into this paragraph.
 Anything too short or too long will turn the readers off!

-The examples provided as well as your explanation around those should be directly related to the thesis of your essay.
+The examples provided and your explanation around those should be directly related to the thesis of your essay.
 Make every sentence count because it can be hard to condense the complete essence of any particular example in just a few sentences.

-For example, if you wish to attract the attention of your readers towards the footballing talent of Lionel Messi then you might consider skipping his food preferences.
+For example, if you wish to attract your readers' attention towards the footballing talent of Lionel Messi, you might consider skipping his food preferences.
 Keep it relevant!

 What comes after the introduction and constitutes the middle paragraphs of the essay are collectively referred to as the main body or the body content of the essay.
 As briefly mentioned above, the primary aim of this section is to support your thesis statement with appropriate examples and theories.